opensbli/opensbli/docs/source/getting_started.rst

     git clone https://github.com/gihanmudalige/OPS.git

+and install it by running ``sudo python setup.py install`` from within the OPS directory that is created by the ``git clone`` process.

 You will then need to set up your OPS-related environment variables, listed below.
 Note that the values given here are system-dependent and may need to be adapted depending on where the MPI or HDF5 libraries are installed.
 Furthermore, it is assumed that the OPS GitHub repository has been cloned in your home (~) directory.

 .. code-block:: bash